laminas/laminas-stratigility/docs/book/migration.md

   decorator provides some checking on the return value in order to raise an exception if a response is not returned.

-- `Zend\Stratigility\Middleware\DoublePassMiddlewareDecorator` provides the
+- `Laminas\Stratigility\Middleware\DoublePassMiddlewareDecorator` provides the
-  functionality that was formerly provided by `Zend\Stratigility\Middleware\CallableMiddlewareWrapper`.
+  functionality that was formerly provided by `Laminas\Stratigility\Middleware\CallableMiddlewareWrapper`.
-  The class now makes the response prototype argument to the constructor optional, and falls back to a zend-diactoros response instance if that library is installed.
+  The class now makes the response prototype argument to the constructor optional, and falls back to a laminas-diactoros response instance if that library is installed.
 Internally, it decorates the `$handler` as a callable.

   ```php